CGA Mining Masbate Gold Mine, Philippines

 Reserves

 The total material movement requirement averages 16.5Mt over the life of the mine, with a maximum of just over 21Mt in year three and a minimum requirement of just under 12Mt in year five.
-To achieve this target the company says a peak mining fleet of three hydraulic excavators and 20 dump trucks will be needed.

 Processing

-The process plant is a conventional carbon-in-leach (CIL) type facility consisting of primary crushing, two-stage grinding, leaching, adsorption and thickening process stages; elution, electrowinning and smelting gold recovery stages; and a cyanide detoxification stage treating process plant tails before disposal in a new tailings storage facility, being built 3km from the plant.
+The processing plant is a conventional carbon-in-leach (CIL) type facility consisting of primary crushing, two-stage grinding, leaching, adsorption and thickening process stages; elution, electrowinning and smelting gold recovery stages; and a cyanide detoxification stage treating process plant tails before disposal in a new tailings storage facility, being built 3km from the plant.

 Power is being supplied by three Sulzer units to provide a 32MW capacity on site.
 The units were chosen for reasons of lower operating costs (due to the efficiencies of the equipment) and to retain ownership of power supply from the start of operations.
 Poyry Energy was chosen to construct the power unit, which was commissioned in April 2009.
 The ongoing operations and maintenance are being undertaken by Wartsila Philippines.